pypeit/PypeIt/doc/image_proc.rst

 The main parameters dictating the image processing workflow are provided in the table below.
 The first column gives the parameter, ordered by their affect on the algorithm above, and the second column gives its default value, independent of the frame type.
-The following columns give generic changes to those defaults made for each frame type; empty cells in these columns mean the parameter has the default value.
+The subsequent columns give generic changes to those defaults made for each frame type; empty cells in these columns mean the parameter has the default value.
 The frame type order is the order in which they're processed within the ``PypeIt`` workflow (modulo subtle differences between when the